UMAprotocol/docs/docs/uma-tokenholders/umips.md

 ## UMIP Process Overview

-A successful UMIP will move along the following stages: Draft ⟶ Last Call ⟶ Final ⟶ Approved.
+A successful UMIP will move along the following stages: Early Stage ⟶ Draft ⟶ Last Call ⟶ Final ⟶ Approved.
 Unsuccessful states are also possible: Abandoned and Rejected.

 In order for a UMIP to be voted on it must achieve a status of 'Final.
 See below for the steps needed to be completed by a UMIP author for their UMIP to reach a 'Final' status and be proposed as a vote to UMA tokenholders.

+### Step 1 - Early Stage
+Proposed UMIPs should first be created in the [Early Stage Forum on Discourse](https://discourse.umaproject.org/c/umip-templates/34).
+Starting a new topic in any of the subcategories will bring up a preformatted template which includes the necessary sections and guidence on how to complete.
+We have a team of Early Stage reviewers who can offer help and support if required to ensure that your UMIP is complete and well formed prior to github submission.

-### Step 1 - Draft
+### Step 2 - Draft

 A UMIP with a status of 'Draft' is open for consideration and is undergoing rapid iteration and changes.